sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

     <new record name> : <type> = <record> . <field>

 Where:
-`<new record name>` is a valid identifier that takes on the value of the indicated field `<record>` is the name of an instance of a record with a field name `<field>` that has type `<type>` Note that there is a space before and after the dot.
+`<new record name>` is a valid identifier that takes on the value of the indicated field, and `<record>` is the name of an instance of a record with a field name `<field>` that has type `<type>` Note that there is a space before and after the dot.
 This is strictly necessary as dot is a valid character for a variable name and we decided that it would be horrible for backwards compatibility if we changed variable naming rules.